elaineleung/frontendmentor/introsecdropdownnav/README.md

-(Main repo is [located here](https://github.com/elaineleung/fem-introsecdropdownnav); this current repo is just for record keeping and may not have latest updates)

-# Frontend Mentor - Intro section with dropdown navigation solution
+# Frontend Mentor - Intro section with dropdown navigation solution (with plain JS)

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.